stevejbrown/stevejbrown.github.io/_posts/2017-03-07-PoE-scraping.md

 {% endhighlight %}

 And lastly we'll need to grab and install the pathofexile github repository which provides a wrapper for accessing the official api.
+It currently doesn't have a setup.py so to import modules from it, it needs to be cloned in the project directory where we'll do the scraping.
+We'll still need to install its requirements of course.

 {% highlight bash %}
 git clone https://github.com/willroberts/pathofexile